dferrell30/entra-phish-resistant-mfa/docs/deployment/01-full-deployment-guide.md

 > Follow this guide step-by-step.
 > Do not skip validation steps before enabling policies.

+A complete, end-to-end process for deploying phishing-resistant MFA using YubiKeys (FIDO2/passkeys) in Microsoft Entra ID.

 ---

 ## 🧭 Authentication Flow Overview